8 Sustainable & Eco-Friendly Appliances To Cook, Cool, & Clean Consciously

 Sub Zero has been making environmentally friendly refrigerators for 90+ years.
 Products are manufactured in their own Wisconsin and Arizona facilities, designed to last for a minimum of 20 years, and backed with a lifetime of support.

-Twenty years ago, Sub-Zero introduced Wolf eco cookers and more recently added Cove dishwashing to complete their line-up of eco-friendly kitchen products.
+Twenty years ago, Sub-Zero introduced Wolf eco cookers and more recently added Cove dishwashing to complete their line-up of eco-friendly kitchen appliances.

 Sub-Zero, Wolf and Cove’s Ethical & Sustainability Practices

 Sub-Zero, Wolf, and Cove aim “to be a leader in both food preservation and the preservation of our planet”.